sap-tutorials/Tutorials/tutorials/create-configure-approuter-multitenant-application/create-configure-approuter-multitenant-application.md

 Your `clusterdomain` is `xxxxx.kyma.ondemand.com`.

-`subaccount-subdomain` and `clusterdomain` will be quoted in subsequent deployment definition.
+`subdomain` and `clusterdomain` will be quoted in subsequent deployment definition.

 <!-- border -->![check_subdomain_clusterdomain](./check_subdomain_clusterdomain.png)